abrenneke/RimWorld-BronzeAge/About/Steam_Workshop_Page.md

 1. [TODO]

 ## Additional Notes
-If you are a modder and you wish for your mod to not be in this pack, I may publically shame you for such a silly decision, but will remove the mod without argument.
+If you are a modder and you wish for your mod to not be in this pack, I may publicly shame you for such a silly decision, but will remove the mod without argument.

 This mod, all code specifically for it and all assets created specifically for it, is released into the public domain, where applicable.
 See [UNLICENSE][1]